vvr-rao/SFDC-LiveMessagePOC-Stubcode/README.md

     File # 4 - 'Sample code - publish an attachement as CRM content' :
         Stub code tested via Execute Anonymous.
 Publishes an attachment as a CRM content link.

+Aug 07, 2019 Update: This product is set to be replaced with a new Lightning optimized product called Messaging (part of the Digital Engagement product) which will have a new Object model and backend.
+The existing customers will still be supported so the code is still valid.
+However, the code will not work for the new product.